List of The Sopranos characters: Johnny Sack

+Although Johnny was not happy that Tony had killed Blundetto personally and denied Phil his revenge, he accepted that with Blundetto's death the time had come to bury the hatched between the DiMeo and Lupertazzi families.
+Just as Johnny and Tony were reconciling, the FBI arrived at Johnny's house and arrested him.
+It turned out that Johnny's own consigliere Jimmy Petrille had turned state's evidence, allowing the government to indict Johnny on RICO charges.

+Johnny remained the titular boss of the family, but entrusted Phil Leotardo with the role of acting boss, while Johnny's brother-in-law Anthony Infante acted as a back channel for communications.
+Ginny remained supportive, often visiting him in prison.

 He ordered Phil to maintain a good relationship with Tony and avoid starting a war over any business disputes, particularly the new office park construction project – another shared venture like the Esplanade project.
-Johnny was granted release from prison to attend his daughter Allegra's wedding.
-However, he had to cover the cost of U.S. Marshals and metal detectors for the wedding and would have six hours maximum.
-When the time came for Johnny to leave the wedding he was reluctant to go — he wanted to wait until his daughter and her new groom left.
+Johnny was granted a six-hour release from prison to attend his daughter Allegra's wedding, and agreed to cover the cost of U.S. Marshals and metal detectors.
+He used his short release from prison to convince Tony Soprano to assassinate Rusty Millio, a Lupertazzi capo and former supporter of Little Carmine, as a favour to John, who feared that Rusty would soon find another figurehead like Carmine to threaten Johnny's position.
+When the time came for Johnny to leave, he was reluctant to go, desiring to wait until his daughter and her new husband departed.
 However, the marshals blocked her limousine and dragged Johnny away in handcuffs, causing him to break down in tears.

-Johnny used Tony to help plan a hit on Rusty Millio.
-Johnny again reached out to Tony for help, this time with his financial situation.
-Johnny elected to use his brother-in-law Anthony as a go-between instead of Phil.
+This action caused Johnny to lose support of Phil, who remarked that his estimation of John Sacrimoni as a man plummeted.

 Johnny's efforts to maintain control of his family ultimately proved futile.
 His lawyer, Ron Perse, floated the possibility of cooperating with the FBI, but John was quick to dismiss this.
 However, as the trial neared, Ron arranged a deal with the government on Johnny's behalf.
-Facing a massive asset seizure that would have left both him and his beloved wife destitute and a case he could not possibly beat, Johnny pleaded guilty to 47 RICO predicates for a reduced sentence of 15 years and a fine of $4.2 million, effectively ending his position as boss but still leaving Ginny enough money to live comfortably.
+Facing a massive asset seizure that would have left both him and his beloved wife destitute, Johnny pleaded guilty to 47 RICO predicates in exchange for a reduced sentence of 15 years and a fine of $4.2 million, effectively ending his role as boss but leaving Ginny enough money to live comfortably.